 How do you get meningococcal disease?

 The bacterium which causes meningitis dies quickly once outside the body and hence close, direct contact is needed to transfer the bacterium in nasal or throat secretions from one individual to another.
-Bacteria may be spread by coughing, sneezing or kissing.
+This bacteria is passed from person to person by coughing, sneezing and intimate kissing.
 Outbreaks occur in places where people live or work in large groups.

 How do you recognise meningococcal meningitis/septicaemia?